We Don't Need Environmental Awareness, We Need Connection

 If awareness is not enough, and denial is hardwired and human, what does communication that actually works look like?

-It is the question Ethical Disruption is genuinely trying to answer, led by a journalist’s instinct, but powered by a community keen to find the solutions, too.
+It is the question Ethical Disruption is genuinely trying to answer, led by a journalist’s instinct, but hopefully powered by a community keen to find the solutions, too.